hwaf/documentation/README.md

 You want to use a piece of software that has been configured, produced and developped using Hwaf.

 ## Setting up Hwaf

+to be completed

 ## Where is your software

+to be completed

 ## How to setup for running

+to be completed

 ## Queries onto the software base

+to be completed

 # Using hwaf as a software developper